 United States: Government Antitrust

 Who’s Who Legal nominee John D Briggs leads the DC office of the rising star Axinn.
 A skilled litigator who can handle the gamut of antitrust issues, Briggs has taken the lead for the firm’s growing cartel practice over the past two years or so.
-This year he is joined by former FTC official Morris Bloom, who joined the Axinn team as counsel.
 This year the firm also moved to a far larger DC office, allowing the boutique to grow when opportunity arises.

 Google remains a headline client, with the firm helping to guide it through its closed purchase of Motorola Mobility and the FTC’s ensuing investigation of its enforcement of standard-essential patents - although that work has been primarily handled out of the New York office.
 Briggs has a full docket of his own, advising Tomkins in the appeal of an EU cartel fine, and Independence Blue Cross in a multi-district antitrust class action.
 Fellow DC partner Michael Keeley is advising Takeda Pharmaceuticals in a monopolization case against Tyco Healthcare.
 While the firm is involved in several government investigations that remain confidential, they include clients in the health-care, high-tech and consumer goods sectors.